The Basics (More Details Below):

 Book Set: World Literature for Christian Homeschoolers (includes the following volumes):

-• Ancient Literature – A new and improved 2nd Edition!
+• Volume 1: Ancient Literature – A new and improved 2nd Edition!

 • Volume 2: Stories, Essays, and Speeches – Key essays, speeches, and inspiring, entertaining, thought-provoking, and funny short stories from Russia, Spain, Norway, New Zealand, England, France, the Netherlands, Canada, Germany, Denmark, Japan, Italy, Australia, Sweden, and India

 • Volume 3: Let Me Die in Ireland – An inspiring historical novel of Saint Patrick’s life, based on his journal writings, by Christian historian David Bercot

 • Volume 4: A Connecticut Yankee in King Arthur’s Court – Mark Twain’s famous novel

-• A Tale of Two Cities – One of the world’s all-time greats, by Charles Dickens
+• Volume 5: A Tale of Two Cities – One of the world’s all-time greats, by Charles Dickens

-• Animal Farm – A must-read for high schoolers, in our day when “democratic socialism” is rising in popularity
+• Volume 6: Animal Farm – A must-read for high schoolers, in our day when “democratic socialism” is rising in popularity

 Includes the study of a Biblical worldview of history, including post-reformation Europe, modern science and art, England and America, the Age of Industry, the Victorian Era, World War I, communism, twentieth-century liberalism, World War II, the Cold War, the United Nations, and the New World Order.
 World History also includes various audio-visuals like classical music pieces, documentary film clips, radio clips, full-length foreign films, and more.